techmannih/helper/docs/OVERVIEW.md

 ## Codebase Structure

-The codebase is a monorepo managed using Turborepo, containing multiple packages and apps.
+The codebase is a monorepo, containing multiple packages and apps.
 The main components reside within the `packages/nextjs` directory, which is a Next.js application.

 ### Key Directories and Their Purpose